BloxDaCoder/Live-Stats-Uptime-Counter/README.md

 Well you're lucky if you're seeing this!
 Because for now, I will still be fixing all bugs and glitches found, so make sure to DM me @ Blox_BlackJack#2373 or submit a issue request (idk i'm new to github)

+Updates :

+Added channel perms (if you did not create one)

+Added Longest Uptime so that you can know your bot stability

+Changed a couple of things

 Last Words :